RishiKumarRay/core_PHP_CRUD_app/README.md

 # core PHP CRUD app'

-a PHP CRUD app' built without a framework, who knows ? maybe it'll become a framework itself one day...
+a ready-to-use PHP CRUD app' built without a framework that contains various services, who knows ? maybe it'll become a framework itself one day...

 ## run the app'